-it came with the crummiest tuners and tailpiece, and the top was "assembled" with several pieces of spruce, as I imagined the supply of wood was thin from years of war..
+it came with the crummiest tuners and tailpiece, and the top was made with several pieces of spruce, as I imagined the supply of wood was thin from years of war..

 considering that it was an "accepted practice", they gave those pieces a name..
-"Chanteaux"..the guitar is outfitted with Schaller gypsy tuners and a Busato replica tailpiece..it was also refretted, so now the playbilty and action are perfect.. barkier and more compressed than others, this guitar wants to be played..!!!
+"Chanteaux"..the guitar is outfitted with Schaller gypsy tuners and a Delaruelle Busato replica tailpiece..it was also refretted, so now the playabilty and action are perfect..the back of these are "thermo-formed" and not braced, so they are stiffer and produce an even barkier and more compressed sound than the others.. creating the distinctive in your face kinda voice.. this guitar wants to be played..!!!
 NHSC $9,500.00

 This is the first F hole Busato i have ever had..by the time it was built, the one feature that made it a "special" Jazz guitar was a radiused fingerboard..it is in excellent condition with it's original set of BB tuners and tailpiece.
 670mm scale, with it's black finish it is hard to determine the outer wood it's made of..could be maple..could be mahogany. bits of the fingerboard inlays are broken off, but it does not hinder playing.

 the neck is quite modern in contour, and the playability is perfect.

 it not only sounds great with a broad spectrum voice, it literally "sings".. this is truly an amazing sounding and playing guitar